edwardlavender/flapper/README.md

 ## Data processing tools

-A number of functions facilitate the assembly, processing and checking of passive acoustic telemetry time series.
+A number of functions facilitate the assembly, processing and checking of passive acoustic telemetry time-series.

   - **Data assembly.** Some functions facilitate data assembly.
 For example, `add_receiver_id()` adds unique receiver IDs to a dataframe